superfeedr/documentation/publishers.md

 You can submit multiple URLs per ping, either by using an array syntax like `hub.url[]=<url1>` and `hub.url[]=<url2>`, or by sending a coma separated list or url-encoded URLs like this `hub.url=<url1>;<url2>`.

+As a spam filtering measure, our server will always return `204` when you ping us.
+Your Superfeedr analytics lets you visualise successful pings received on your hub.

 *Note*: If you’ve already implemented any type of ping, please get in touch, as we can probably receive it – we want to make it as easy as possible for you to implement the PubSubHubbub protocol.

 ## Subscription callback